ludocode/pottery/docs/glossary.md

 - **`bulk()`**: A range of values in a C array.
 This is used in the context of a mutation, such as `insert_bulk()`, which inserts all values from a C array into the container.

 - **`all()`**: All entries in the container.
 This is used in e.g. `remove_all()` or `displace_all()` to clear a container.

+- **`find()`**: Finds an entry with the given key.
+This is used for containers that support key-based lookups, for example associative arrays (maps, trees, hash tables, etc.)